ShangYuChiang/NER_GS/README.md

-# Automatically extracting gene name(s) from abstract text
+# Automatically extracting gene and species name(s) from abstract text

 Recognizing entities in text is the first step towards machines that can extract insights out of enormous document repositories like pubmed.<br>